cncf/tag-security/assessments/projects/cloud-events/self-assessment.md

 Users can include event data and context attributes in a single document, and the support for a binary format seamlessly integrates with existing event structures.
-Therefore, CloudEvents standardizes the location for retrieving shared metadata about an event without the need to parse the specific format of the event.
+Therefore, CloudEvents standardizes the location for retrieving shared metadata about an event without the need to parse the specific business logic of the event.

 ### Actors